ZanePearton/mcp-terminal-emulation/README.md

 - Safety mechanisms in AI systems when presented with security-related capabilities
 - Responsible disclosure of AI prompt injection and social engineering techniques

-**Research Findings:** AI systems (tested with Claude) demonstrated appropriate caution when presented with realistic penetration testing tool interfaces, even when clearly labeled as educational simulations.
+**Research Findings:** AI systems demonstrated appropriate caution when presented with realistic penetration testing tool interfaces, even when clearly labeled as educational simulations.
 This suggests good safety awareness but also highlights the importance of clear, honest documentation in AI tool integration.

 **For AI Safety Researchers:** This tool can be used to test AI robustness to environment simulation.
 All outputs are completely fictional - no real system access occurs.